AntoniosBarotsis/let-the-mirte-robot-drive-around-in-duckietown/cv-py/README.md

 # CV-PY

+> Note: This crate is currently deprecated as we are shifting from Python-Rust bindings to
+> pub-subbing ROS topics.
+Even though this crate works as of now, it is not guaranteed to work in
+> the future.

 ## Features

 This crate includes a `dev` feature that is used to switch between using images from Mirte's